 The view north toward the Millennium Mills.
 The water here is an L-shaped branch of the Royal Victoria Dock.

 A reminder of World War I.

 "And to the memory of those who while serving their country by making T.N.T. perished in the explosion in these works.
 January 10th, 1917."
 Fifty tons of it exploded, killing 73 and injuring several hundred.

 Lyle Park is nearby.
 The land was given by Tate and Lyle in 1924.
-The gates were placed here in 1994 and previously were at the entrance to the ship repair yard of Harland and Wolff, a major shipbuilder based in Ireland (and the builders of many ships, including the Titanic).
+The gates were placed here in 1994 and previously were at the entrance to the ship repair yard of Harland and Wolff, a major shipbuilder based in Ireland and the builder of the Titanic.

 A war memorial water fountain in the park.

 The entrance to a Tate and Lyle refinery.
-The company's logo comes from the story in Judges 14.
+The company's emblem comes from Judges 14.

 The plant began operating in 1903, while Tate and Lyle were still separate companies.